Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Background and fundamental of Non-centralized Continual Learning

 \subsubsection{Rehearsal-based method:}

 It involves storing a selection of previous data or generating synthetic data for rehearsal.
-Through the fusion of overall knowledge from both previous and new data, the model performance can be ensured \cite{rebuffi2017icarl,lopez2017gradient}.
-Given the approach, the loss function is the combination of the new $t$-th task loss $\mathcal{L}_{new}(w^t)$ and a replay loss $\mathcal{L}_{replay}(w^t)$ which retains information from previous ($t$-1) tasks. $\alpha$ is a weighting factor that balances the importance.
+Through the fusion of overall knowledge from both previous and new data, the model performance can be ensured \cite{rebuffi2017icarl,lopez2017gradient}. {Given the approach, the loss function is the combination of the new $t$-th task loss $\mathcal{L}_{new}(w^t)$ and a rehearsal loss $\mathcal{L}_{rehearsal}(w^t)$ which retains information from previous tasks.
+Here, $w^t$ denotes the model weights for the $t$-th task. $\alpha$ is a weighting factor that balances the importance.}